 MCH (Mean Corpuscular Haemoglobin)

-- Increased: Correlate with the MCV values and usually follow same trend.
+- Increased: Correlate with the MCV values and usually follow the same trend.

 - Decreased: Mirrors MCV results; macrocytic RBCs are large so tend to have a higher MCH.